Thinklab-SJTU/Bench2DriveZoo/README.md

 - This repo contains the training, open-loop evaluation, and closed-loop evaluation code for [BEVFormer](https://github.com/fundamentalvision/BEVFormer), [UniAD](https://github.com/OpenDriveLab/UniAD) , [VAD](https://github.com/hustvl/VAD) in [Bench2Drive](https://github.com/Thinklab-SJTU/Bench2Drive). **All models are student models of the world model RL teacher - [Think2Drive](https://arxiv.org/abs/2402.16720).**
 - We merge multiple dependencies of UniAD and VAD including mmcv, mmseg, mmdet, and mmdet3d (v0.17.1) into a single library.
 As a result, it could support latest pytorch and advanced frameworks like deepspeed for acceleration.
 - Use "git checkout tcp/admlp" to obtain their corresponding training and evaluation code.
+- **To calculate smoothness and efficiency**, remember to write self.metric_info related codes in your own team code agent.
+This two metrics require the state of the ego vehicle at each step in 20Hz.
+You may comment the lines about saving sensor data to save disk space.

 # Citation <a name="citation"></a>